Select Page

 Summing Up Acceptable Use Policies

 An Acceptable Use Policy is essential for all educational institutions and businesses.
 Users in these facilities can expose the network to cyber threats when they are on the internet, potentially without even intending to.
-Therefore, an acceptable use policy provides a degree of safety and deterrence against cyber breaches by making sure users know what they can and cannot use the network for.
+Therefore, an AUP provides a degree of safety and deterrence against cyber breaches by making sure users know what they can and cannot use the network for.
 However, users must agree to and sign the agreements.
 This is similar to when you sign onto the internet in your home, where you must agree to a set of guidelines.

 Essential Data Corporation Is Here To Take Your Project To The Next Level